-Level 1 Level 2 Level 3 Level 4 Projections of historical trends.
-Intermediate scenario, more ambitious than a projection of historical trends but not reaching the full potential of available solutions.
-Very ambitious but realistic scenario, given the current technology evolutions and the best practices observed in some geographical areas.
-Transformational requiring additional breakthroughs or efforts such as cost reduction for key technologies, very fast deployment of infrastructures, technological advances, strong societal change, etc exercise of technological deployment and financial incentives, and more of an exploration of desirable futures rooted in morals, identity, and generational grounds.
-This means that more flexibility is needed in order to capture economically-unfeasible but socio-politically-desirable futures.
-In this light, flexibility to reflect tectonic changes of policies and social preferences becomes a necessary feature for the energy model of the future.
+As the carbon budget decreases and time runs out, modelling the energy system is expected to become less of a cost-effectiveness exercise and more of an exploration of desirable futures rooted in moral, identity, and generational grounds - particularly at the level of a country.
+This means exploring what are sometimes economicallyunfeasible but socio-politically-desirable futures.
 In the EUCalc model such flexibility is embodied in independent 2020-2050 trajectories of behaviours (e.g. time spent using a computer or dietary choices) and technologies (e.g. the fuel mix in passenger transport or the intensification of agricultural production) that are relevant for the energy system and in turn, impact land, water, and other resources.